Ranch LGBTQ Wedding in Lodi Wine Country

 Strawberry Creek Styled Shoot

-Rustic and Vintage Invitations
+Rustic and Vintage Wedding Invitations

 Rustic wedding invitations are ideal for couples planning a barn, farmhouse, or outdoor wedding.
 These invitations often use natural motifs, earthy colors, and textures like burlap or wood.
 Vintage styles, on the other hand, harken back to a bygone era with ornate details, classic typefaces, and muted colors.
 Both styles can feature elements like lace, ribbons, and aged paper, evoking nostalgia and romance.